-Melissa Thompson is a recent breast cancer survivor, health/care strategist and serial entrepreneur, as well as a global advocate for innovation and exponential progress in healthcare and cancer education, research and treatment.
+Melissa Thompson is a recent breast cancer survivor, health/care strategist, serial entrepreneur, Empathist, and cancer patient - advocating for patient-centered innovation and exponential progress in healthcare systems, HIT, cancer, and chronic disease management.

-As a strategist, Melissa works with health technology companies in strategy, marketing, leadership, sales, technology, and operations.
-The companies with which she has worked range from neurodiagnostic medical devices to middleware as a hospital's value-based care management tool.
+Melissa works with organizations to strengthen their digital strategy, marketing, leadership, business development, technology initiatives, and operations, with an underlying theme of next-generation innovation.
+The companies with which she has worked range from a neurodiagnostic FDA medical devices with TBI sensors to middleware as a hospital’s value-based care management tool to mitigate compliance risk.

 Melissa was the founder and CEO of TalkSession – a healthcare technology platform that virtually integrated mental healthcare providers with patients, using superior predictive analytics for remote patient monitoring and care.

-Melissa was lauded with the awards of Entrepreneur of the Year and Innovator of the Year, by the International Women in Business Awards in 2013.
+Melissa was lauded Entrepreneur of the Year and Innovator of the Year, awarded by the International Women in Business (2013).
 Melissa was selected as a “Healthcare Transformer” for the GE & StartUp Health Academy and is an active alumna of non-profit, Springboard Enterprises’ Life Sciences.

 Previously, Melissa was an Analyst at Goldman Sachs.

-Melissa blogs about her cancer experiences at Tumors and a Tot.
-She is also a regular contributor to The Huffington Post, Forbes, Wearable World and the New York Daily News and is often featured on CNBC, and Fox News as an expert in wearable technology, healthcare, and technology innovation.
+Melissa a regular contributor to The Huffington Post, Forbes, Wearable World, Pacific Edge, and the New York Daily News and is frequently featured on CNBC and Fox News as an expert in wearable technology, healthcare, and technology innovation.

 She resides in Connecticut.